MiamiOH-CSE274/02_Cpp/README.md

 	The 'delete' command removes any references to a given memory location; thus allowing us to keep memory usage low, and speed up our programs.

 #### 7. What is one question about C++ that you would like me to explain in class?
+	I would like to have some better informatino on pointers, inheritance, and polymorphism because they can get a little fuzzy sometimes.
+It has also been almost two years since my last coding class.